Tyrn/wei/the-insider-en.typ

 didn't say anything.

      Bemish asked Born what Weian official he liked the most, and Mr. Gerald Born named  Shavash without hesitation.
-And he added, "What do you think  - would Mr. Shavash agree to resign from  his  Empire appointment and head the developing markets department in our bank?"
+And he added, "What do you think---would Mr. Shavash agree to resign from  his  Empire appointment and head the developing markets department in our bank?"

      Bemish almost gaped.